N00ts/vue3-treeview/docs/guide/getting-started.md

 ### Styling

 ::: tip
 By default the project comes without any styling.
-To import the default stylesheet
+A default stylesheet comes with the bundle
 :::

+To import the default stylesheet:

 ``` js
 import "vue3-treeview/dist/vue3-treeview.css";